MicrosoftDocs/power-automate-docs/articles/process-mining-alm-entities-solutions.md

     1. Select **Next**.
     1. Select **Import**.

-    After the solution successfully imports, you should see the Process mining homepage with an orange exclamation mark inside a speech bubble on it.
+    After the solution successfully imports, you should see your process on the Process Mining homepage with an orange exclamation mark inside a speech bubble.

     :::image type="content" source="media/process-mining-alm-entities-solutions/speech-bubble.png" alt-text="Screenshot of the first screen where you create your process.":::

-1. To complete the import to the Test environment, select your process solution and follow the setup process.
+1. To complete the import, select your solution and follow the **Setup** process.

 ## Update entities in your Test environment